Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 The missing deposit claim was for $3000.

-Had the rep read the notes on the account (which are automatically generated as soon as the account is accessed on CWS), she would have seen that the customer had just called 4 prior times that evening!
+Had the rep read the notes on the account (which are automatically generated as soon as the account is accessed on CWS), she would have seen that the customer had just called 4 prior times that same evening!

 A $3000 credit was immediately issued as a result of the request meeting all Immediate Credit program eligibility criteria.